|

 "The things that we're fighting against are we don't have the depth and we don't get to practice

-as often," said British manager, Tom Gillespie.
+as often," said one-time British manager, Tom Gillespie.
 "Everybody else has an academy or the same club team.
-We fight against a lot
+We fight against

 In the Brits dugout before a game with the Czechs were a series of "mental approach reminders" on individual